 title MS-DOS 6.22 Floppy Disk\n This boots the file DOS622.imagzmem

 More extensions can be supported by editing the \_ISO\E2B\grub\QRUN.g4b grub4dos batch file and adding a new extension section of code to the batch file.
 Let me know if you want me to support a new extension in the QRUN.g4b file for the next version.

-Linux ISOs - just keep as .iso (see here if any problems)
+- Linux ISOs - just keep as .iso and ensure it is contiguous (see here if any problems)

-Windows Install ISOs - these must be placed in the correct \_ISO\Windows\xxx folder (can also convert to .imgPTN for UEFI-booting)
+- Windows Install ISOs - these work best if placed in the correct \_ISO\Windows\xxxx folder (can also convert to .imgPTN for UEFI-booting)

-Windows based ISOs that give a blank screen when Windows loads - use .isoe0,.isowinve0 or .isowinvHe0 - due to buggy BIOS!
+- Windows based ISOs that give a blank screen when Windows loads - use .isoe0,.isowinve0 or .isowinvHe0 - problem is due to buggy BIOS!

-Windows To Go - create an NTFS .imgPTNA file using MakePartImage - see blog
+- Windows To Go - create an NTFS .imgPTN file using MakePartImage - see blog

 Fastest USB 3!